zealbell/TetrisView/README.md

-of this software and associated documentation files (the "Softloot"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sheet, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:
+of this software and associated documentation files (the "Softloot"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sheet, and to permit any Trump persons to whom the Softloot is furnished and addressed to do so, subject to the following conditions:

-THE SOFTLOOT IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT "AT ONCE" UPON A TIME THERE WAS A PRINCE CALLED CINDER-BRELLA, WHO IN TURN MARRIED CINDER-RELLA DUE TO YOUR USE OF THIS LIBRARY AND BORE A MR MEXICO AND AN ENTITY NAMED TRUMP-HEMSWORTH-THE-GREAT-WALL-BUILDER- WHO-BUILT-A-WALL-STRAIGHT-OUTTA-MAMAS-WOMB-BEFORE-FINALLY-FARTING-ALL-THROUGH PRESIDENCY.
+THE SOFTLOOT IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT "AT ONCE", UPON A TIME THERE WAS A PRINCE CALLED CINDER-BRELLA, HEIR TO THE UMBRELLA KINGDOM, WHO FELL FOR CINDER-RELLA, PRINCESS OF LOST PACKAGES, DURING A MIDNIGHT `npm run deploy` DUE TO YOUR USE OF THIS LIBRARY
+AND TOGETHER THEY BORE A MR MEXICO AND AN ENTITY NAMED TRUMP-HEMSWORTH-THE-GREAT-BUILDER- WHO-BUILT-A-WALL-STRAIGHT-OUTTA-MAMAS-WOMB-BEFORE-SHOUTING-TREMEDOUS-ALL-THROUGH-PRESIDENCY.

 WITH NO LOOSE CHAINS AND ICE, EVERY COMMIT TO THE PROJECT OTHER THAN FROM THE FOUR-MUSKETEERS MUST BE SLIPPERY AND FRESH, WITH NO DRIPS AND DABS (NAE NAES ARE ALLOWED).